Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

   - Upload the **exampleassetbundle.ace** file AND the **exampleassetbundle.manifest** files.
   - Overwrite the ones that are already there.
   - Afterwards, open the exampleassetbundle.manifest file on the server and **make sure it now only has the Capsule and the BlueSphere.**
-  - (If you're sure you did everything correctly but the RedCube is still showing, it (strangely) might need a minute or two to update the file in the Unity Editor, or closing and reopening the Unity project.)

 .
 ![CreateAssetBundle_upload-exampleassetbundle](images/CreateAssetBundle_upload-exampleassetbundle.png)